Bonar Hall. 9.30am

 This film is presented in association with The Grampian Club

 UK, 2017, 21 minutes.
 Film makers – Claire Macleod, Dave Macleod

 Ultra-marathon runner Alicia Hudelson embarks upon one of Scotland’s toughest long distance challenges – Starting at Glen Nevis Youth Hostel, and taking in 24 Scottish mountains (23 Munros including Ben Nevis), 28000 feet of ascent, in 24 hours.
 The current record holder is Jasmin Paris, in a time of 16 hours 13 minutes.
 Can this fantastic film inspire you to have a go?

 UK, 2018, 17 minutes.
 Film maker – Stefan Morrocco

-A provocative backcountry ski film exploring our relationship with risk, Breaking Free is a sensory journey into the beauty and danger, freedom and focus of our relationship with risk in the Scottish backcountry.
-The film follows skiers and boarders in the Eastern Grampians of Scotland over the winter of 2017/18 and explores how they process and manage perceived and actual risk and how they use this time to break free from the modern digital world.
+A provocative backcountry ski film exploring our relationship with risk, Comfort Zones is a sensory journey into the beauty and danger, freedom and focus of our relationship with risk in the Scottish backcountry.
+The film follows skiers and boarders in the Eastern Grampians of Scotland over the winter of 2017/18 and explores the risks required to break out of our skiing comfort zones to move out of the fences and into the back country and ultimately into steep skiing

 One Off The Bucket List